CMU-Perceptual-Computing-Lab/openpose/doc/output.md

 ### Heatmap Ordering
 For the **heat maps storing format**, instead of saving each of the 67 heatmaps (18 body parts + background + 2 x 19 PAFs) individually, the library concatenates them into a huge (width x #heat maps) x (height) matrix (i.e., concatenated by columns).
 E.g., columns [0, individual heat map width] contains the first heat map, columns [individual heat map width + 1, 2 * individual heat map width] contains the second heat map, etc. Note that some image viewers are not able to display the resulting images due to the size.
 However, Chrome and Firefox are able to properly open them.

 The saving order is body parts + background + PAFs.
 Any of them can be disabled with program flags.
 If background is disabled, then the final image will be body parts + PAFs.
-The body parts and background follow the order of `getPoseBodyPartMapping(const PoseModel poseModel)`, while the PAFs follow the order specified on `getPosePartPairs(const PoseModel poseModel)`:
+The body parts and background follow the order of `getPoseBodyPartMapping(const PoseModel poseModel)`.

+The PAFs follow the order specified on `getPosePartPairs(const PoseModel poseModel)` together with `getPoseMapIndex(const PoseModel poseModel)`.
+E.g., assuming COCO (see example code below), the PAF channels in COCO start in 19 (smallest number in `getPoseMapIndex`, equal to #body parts + 1), and end up in 56 (highest one).
+Then, we can match its value from `getPosePartPairs`.
+For instance, 19 (x-channel) and 20 (y-channel) in `getPoseMapIndex` correspond to PAF from body part 1 to 8; 21 and 22 correspond to x,y channels in the joint from body part 8 to 9, etc. Note that if the smallest channel is odd (19), then all the x-channels are odd, and all the y-channels even.
+If the smallest channel is even, then the opposite will happen.
 ```
 // C++ API call
 #include <openpose/pose/poseParameters.hpp>
 const auto& posePartPairsCoco = getPosePartPairs(PoseModel::COCO_18);
 const auto& posePartPairsMpi = getPosePartPairs(PoseModel::MPI_15);

-// POSE_COCO_PAIRS
+// getPosePartPairs(PoseModel::COCO_18) result
 // Each index is the key value corresponding to each body part in `getPoseBodyPartMapping`.
 E.g., 1 for "Neck", 2 for "RShoulder", etc.
 // 1,2,   1,5,   2,3,   3,4,   5,6,   6,7,   1,8,   8,9,   9,10,  1,11,  11,12, 12,13,  1,0,   0,14, 14,16,  0,15, 15,17,  2,16,  5,17

+// getPoseMapIndex(PoseModel::COCO_18) result
+// 31,32, 39,40, 33,34, 35,36, 41,42, 43,44, 19,20, 21,22, 23,24, 25,26, 27,28, 29,30, 47,48, 49,50, 53,54, 51,52, 55,56, 37,38, 45,46
 ```